-Alternatively, we consider a second mechanism for the impact of the newly revealed information contained in the report received by adopters.
-For simplicity, we call it "supply-driven" mechanisms.
+Alternatively, we consider the impact of the newly revealed information contained in the report received by adopters on their time management and internal operations.
 In addition to the discovery of new business opportunities, establishments may also learn that competing establishments organize their sales in different days of the week and times of the day.
-In some cases, a reorganization of their time schedule during the week may help establishment managers to improve the logistical efficiency of their allocation of resources such as personnel, time and effort.
+In some cases, a reorganization of their time schedule during the week may help establishment managers improve the logistical efficiency of their allocation of resources such as personnel, time and effort.
 Upon receiving information from the monthly report, an establishment may reallocate clients and sales to different parts of the week (days or hours), improving the distribution of workload during the week.